kbm2108/Big-Data/README.md

-# This repo contains all my documentations related to Big Data
+# This repo contains all my scripts related to Big Data